CobayaSampler/cobaya/docs/theories_and_dependencies.rst

 * specify derived parameters in an associated .yaml file or class params dictionary

-Use a ``get_X`` method when you need to add optional arguments to provide different quantities from the computed quantity.
+Use a ``get_X`` method when you need to add optional arguments to provide different outputs from the computed quantity.
-Quantities returned by  :meth:`.theory.Theory.get_can_provide` should be stored in the state dictionary by the calculate function or returned by the ``get_results(X)`` for each quantity ``X`` (which by default just returns the value stored in the current state dictionary).
+Quantities returned by  :meth:`~.theory.Theory.get_can_provide` should be stored in the state dictionary by the calculate function or returned by the ``get_results(X)`` for each quantity ``X`` (which by default just returns the value stored in the current state dictionary).
 The results stored by calculate for a given set of input parameters are cached, and ``self._current_state`` is set to the current state whenever ``get_X``, ``get_param`` etc are called.